kawzuha/seo-research-project/PLAYBOOK.md

 ### 5.2 Content refresh loop (ongoing)

-This is not a one-time project—it is a production system:
+This is not a one-time project, it is a production system:

 1. Identify decaying content via traffic/engagement metrics
 2. Use AI to analyze SERP changes and competitor updates